Split PDFs by page range, every-page, every-N, or bookmarks

 Chapter Distribution

 A publisher splits 50 multi-chapter textbooks for individual sale.
-Bookmark mode with {source_name}-{bookmark}.pdf produces named per-chapter files across the whole catalog in one batch run.
+Bookmark mode automatically names each output with the chapter title — Textbook_Chapter1.pdf, Textbook_Chapter2.pdf, ... — producing named per-chapter files across the whole catalog in one batch run.

 Invoice Routing